Madd-G/SmaTrackX/README.md

-# SmaTrackX - Smart Attendance Management System
+# SmaTrackX and SmaTrackZ - Smart Attendance Management System

-Welcome to SmaTrackX, your go-to solution for seamless and efficient online attendance management.
+Welcome to SmaTrackX and SmaTrackZ, your go-to solution for seamless and efficient online attendance management.
 Currently, SmaTrackX is in the developing phase, and not all features have been fully implemented.

 ## Key Features (Partial Implementation)

-### For Employees:
+### For Employees (SmaTrackX):

 - **Check In/Out:** Easily mark your attendance with a single click.
 - **View Attendance Data:** Access attendance records for today, this week, this month, and